Meet the Festival Orchestra Musicians

 Cello

-Charles Tyler, cello (February), frequently performs with the Los Angeles Chamber Orchestra, Los Angeles Master Chorale, and the LA Opera Orchestra.
+Charles Tyler, cello, frequently performs with the Los Angeles Chamber Orchestra, Los Angeles Master Chorale, and the LA Opera Orchestra.
 He served as Co-Principal Cello of Japan’s Hyogo Performing Arts Center Orchestra for three seasons.
 His festival experience includes Tanglewood, the Castleton Festival, the Hear Now Music Festival, and the National Repertory Orchestra (the last as Principal Cello).
 He has appeared on the Jacaranda and Dilijan Chamber music series.
 Principal teachers and mentors include Richard Aaron, Tanya Carey, Joel Krosnick, Antonio Lysy, and Michel Strauss.
 Mr. Tyler earned degrees from the Cleveland Institute, where he won the Concerto Competition, and The Juilliard School.
 He received his doctorate from UCLA’s Herb Alpert School of Music.
 In 2012, he was top prizewinner of the Osaka International Music Competition; in 2014, he won the Atwater Kent Strings Competition.
 Mr. Tyler has served as teaching assistant in chamber music and cello at UCLA, and currently maintains a private studio in Los Angeles.
-This is his ninth year at Arizona Musicfest.
-Mr. Tyler is generously sponsored by Fran Rosenthal.
+This is his tenth year at Arizona Musicfest.

 Cello